dafny-lang/dafny/docs/HowToFAQ/FAQCompileTargets.md

 ---
-title: What compiler target langages are in development?
+title: What compiler target languages are in development?
 ---

 ## Question

-What compiler target langages are in development?
+What compiler target languages are in development?

 ## Answer